loov/gistsnip/README.md

 Create multiple gists from code based on annotations.

-For example assuming you have a file main.go:
+As an example you may have `main.go`:

 ```go
 func main() {